 All in all, the admin department is the face of the organization.

 Ever wondered what the true lifeblood of an organization is?
 Well, it's the revenue.

 And it's the administrative department that tracks the receipt of this revenue, processes the payments, and notes any outstanding revenue, past due, etc.

 Invoices from vendors, services, and other expenses never stop coming as long as a business is up and running.
+And too often, you’ll have to use your printable receipt templates to issue proof of payment after all of your invoices are settled.
 Besides, employee payroll is a process constantly running in the background.
 Therefore, tracking working hours and processing the expenses falls under the responsibilities of the admin department.

 The administrative department manages the finances of an organization from both an accounts-payable and accounts-receivable viewpoint.
 Therefore, the overall flow of money in any organization goes through the administrative department.